 Spread thinset on the back of the tiles with the notched trowel.
 Place tiles on the sides of the fireplace, pressing firmly against the bricks.
 Use a straightedge to ensure the tiles are even.
 If not, gently rotate them into place.
 Check that the inside pieces overlap the firebox slightly and that the top pieces are flush with the top of the fireplace.
 Let the mortar set overnight.

 Place the mantle on the hearth, aligned with its earlier outline to judge its fit.
 If necessary, cut filler strips to ensure it fits snugly into place.
 Remove the mantle and glue and nail strips to the back of the mantle, cutting off excess lengths with the jigsaw.
 Center the mantle on the fireplace surround.
 Holding it tightly against the surround and wall, nail it into place by driving the finishing nails at an angle through the mantle and into the wall.

-- Avoid breathing dust from the mortar mixes while preparing them, since this may cause respiratory irritation.
+Always use protective equipment and caution when working with tools.
+Keep a first aid kit handy.
+Avoid breathing dust from the mortar mixes while preparing them, since this may cause respiratory irritation.